Low-budget landscaping needn’t be bare-bones. A little money and effort can create a big impact regardless of how much space you have.

 3. Pick low-maintenance foliage

 Include bushes and ornamental trees in your landscape design, too.
 These options add interest for decades, without the need to replant, thus saving money long-term.
 Slow-growing Japanese maples, for instance, add height, color and, in winter, architectural interest.
 Ornamental grasses add low-maintenance texture and eliminate the need to replant seasonally with flowers.
 Non-woody vines, like jasmine on fences or walls, add dimension and draw the eye upward.
-Woody vines like honeysuckle and bougainvillea, in contrast, are best suited for pergolas and other well-ventilated structures, because they trap moisture beneath their leaves, which contributes to wood rot.
+Woody vines like bougainvillea, in contrast, are best suited for pergolas and other well-ventilated structures, because they trap moisture beneath their leaves, which contributes to wood rot.
 Vines can quickly fill in barren areas, providing extensive coverage at relatively little expense.

 4. Create a destination point in your yard